(Updated 3rd February 2020)

 Subject to our Maritime Law, when there is no General Average Bond the time bar is 1 year as from the date of discharge in the port where the voyage concluded; otherwise, when there is a General Average Bond the time bar is 4 years counting as from the date on which it is issued.
 The period could be extended by a Judge.

-As a general rule, fines related to National Health Authority (SENASA) Migrations and Coastguards have a time bar of 3 years as from the date of the incident or official enquiry.
-Instead, Customs fines have a period of 5 years counting as from the 1st of January following to the incident.
+As a general rule, fines related to National Health Authority (SENASA) and Coastguards have a time bar of 3 years as from the date of the incident or official enquiry.
+Migrations have a 2 year timebar to impose fines.
+Instead, customs fines have a period of 5 years counting as from the 1st of January following the incident.
 In special circumstances, the time bar periods could be renewed.

 In general, the liability to third parties arising from pollution has a time bar of 3 years as from the date of the incident under both general law and the “CLC 1992” when applicable –Argentina is a party to it.